slavielle/grabbag/README.md

 You can use it simply to secure access to objects/array chain or in a more complex manner to produce structured results.

-Grabbag is particularly useful for project built on top of object oriented frameworks/CMS such as Drupal 8, Symfony, Laravel and so on, and can be used everywhere you would have to manipulate values from PHP objects/arrays.
+Grabbag is particularly useful for projects built on top of object oriented frameworks/CMS such as Drupal 8, Symfony, Laravel and so on, and can be used everywhere you would have to manipulate values from PHP objects/arrays.

 A quick list for possible usage I have in mind are :